 Co-director (Writer Development, Access and Communications)

 Jeda Pearl Lewis is a disabled Scottish-Jamaican writer and poet.
-In 2019, she was awarded Cove Park’s Scottish Emerging Writer Residency and shortlisted for the Moniack Mohr Emerging Writer Bridge Awards.
-She’s a contributing editor for The Selkie, a member of the Crip Collective and she’s performed at Stanza, Event Horizon, Inky Fingers and Hidden Door.
-Her writing is published by Black Lives Matter Mural Trail, New Writing Scotland, TSS Publishing, Tapsalteerie and Shoreline of Infinity.
+In 2019, she was awarded Cove Park’s Scottish Emerging Writer Residency and shortlisted for the Moniack Mhor Bridge Awards.
+Jeda has performed at StAnza, Event Horizon, Inky Fingers and Hidden Door.
+She has been commissioned by the British Council’s Momentum program and Rhubaba gallery.
+Her poems and short stories are published by Black Lives Matter Mural Trail, New Writing Scotland, Open Book, Not Going Back to Normal, TSS Publishing, Tapsalteerie and Shoreline of Infinity.

 Programme Manager (Community and Events)